Tana River Primate National Reserve: De-protection

 In 2007, the High Court of Kenya ruled that the reserve had not been properly established according to Kenyan law.
-As a result, the reserve was degazetted−disestablished, removing all official protection of the area and its National Reserve status and funding.
+As a result, the reserve was degazetted and disestablished, removing all official protection for the area and its National Reserve status and funding.

 Habitat

 The lush river forest patches are remainders of western African forests.
 The river cuts through dry woodland and open savannah.
 Recorded bird species there number 262, and at least 57 species of mammals live there.
 There are several endemic tree species as well as a variety of other animals and plants.
 Many of the bird and animal species in the reserve are unusual in East Africa, being typical of Central Africa's lowland rainforest.
 The white-winged apalis is extremely rare.
 The African openbill stork, martial eagle, bat hawk, African pygmy-falcon, African barred owlet, scaly babbler, black-bellied glossy-starling, and golden pipit are also rare.
 Recent research has shown that, if restored, this area could act as a refugium for wildlife with moderate levels of climate change.